sivakornchong/fd_widerface_yolov8/README.md

 Link: https://susanqq.github.io/UTKFace/
 - Model is trained up to epoch 4, which is selected to prevent overfitting on training data
 - Weighted average accuracy is 74% on the test dataset.
+- Below is an example of training dataset.

 ![training_data](https://github.com/sivakornchong/fd_widerface_yolov8/tree/main/doc_img/training_img_cls.png)